blbadger/blbadger.github.io/memory-models.md

 | - other          |      2|none  |      |acc   |↑  |0.3238|±  |0.0083|
 | - social sciences|      2|none  |      |acc   |↑  |0.2912|±  |0.0082|
 | - stem           |      2|none  |      |acc   |↑  |0.2525|±  |0.0077|

+It is curious that the decrease in benchmark performance is particularly evident for MMLU (with a ~10% accuracy decrease) whereas there is little to no decrease for Arc-easy or Hellaswag.
+Arc and MMLU are both question-answering benchmarks, so it is unlikely that the MMLU degradation is strictly the result of training on a datsaet that is not specifically geared towards answering questions.

 ### Autoencoders and memory models do not learn trivial encodings